 Having watched him on the red carpet for the last few years, we think we have a handle on the Succession star’s style.
-He’s an intense, serious actor who uses fashion as both a form of personal and artistic expression, and also as something of a release valve.
+He’s an intense, serious actor who uses fashion as both a form of personal and artistic expression and also as something of a release valve.
 We adore this fun, chic, whimsical getup that is also clearly of the highest quality and best tailoring.
-Love the color story, the pinky ring, and the goofy pendant.
+Love the color story, the pinkie ring, and the goofy pendant.

 Kendall Jenner in Marc Jacobs

 There are a confusing number of references here, from showgirl to circus performer to magician, which tends to give it the feel of a costume more than an outfit, but we’re surprised to find ourselves admitting that it’s a really appealing look and it suits her pretty much perfectly.
 Love those nosebleed-high boots, but we would have thought black sheer hose to be a better choice here.

 You will never be disappointed when Lil Nas X graces your red carpet.
 While we would never have guessed that this wild look came courtesy of Dior Homme, we think it’s kind of hilarious that the “Lost in the Citadel” singer convinced the classic menswear house to provide him with this sparkly, queer, über-glam and very hot look.
 He’s bedazzled, and we are dazzled by it.

 We think the dark sexiness of this look couldn’t be more perfect for her, but when you really pile on the textiles, embellishments, design, and styling elements and you render all of it in black, you can lose a lot of it.
 We think a little bit of editing would have helped here.